Francis Nemechek: Murders

 On December 13, 1974, Nemechek was driving his pickup truck along Interstate 70 near Ogallah when he noticed a red Toyota driving along the same road, which held 19-year-old Diane Lovette, her friend 21-year-old Cheryl Young, and Cheryl's 3-year-old son Guy William Young, all of Fort Madison, Iowa.
 Brandishing his handgun, Nemechek shot out one of the tires of the Toyota, consequently causing the car to spiral onto the side of the road.
-Nemechek then parked his truck and ran to the front of the women's vehicle and abducted all three at gunpoint.
-He drove the trio to a farmhouse owned by an acquaintance named Joseph Faulkner in Graham County, where he shot both Lovette and Young to death, and left Guy unharmed.
-However, due to the snow and freezing temperatures, Guy would succumb from hypothermia.
+Nemechek then abducted the trio and drove them to a farmhouse owned by an acquaintance named Joseph Faulkner in Graham County, where he fatally shot both Lovette and Young, and left Guy unharmed.
+However, due to the snow and freezing temperatures, Guy would succumb to hypothermia.
 Later that same day, Cheryl Young's vehicle was found abandoned.
 A month later, two trappers found the body of Guy Young, and responding officers found the bodies of Cheryl Young and Diane Lovette inside the farmhouse.
-The killings quickly drew a lot of attention, and in the months it sat unsolved, the case was nicknamed the "Lovette-Young case".

-On January 1, 1976, Nemechek was driving along Interstate 70 when he shot three bullets at a vehicle with Colorado license plates.
-The driver of the vehicle, Robert Wright, and his 4 other passengers sustained no injuries and reported the incident.
-That same month, police arrested Nemechek in connection with the case.
-He pleaded not guilty, and a trial was due to begin later in September.
-For the time being, Nemechek was held on $20,000 bond which he posted.
+On January 1, 1976, Nemechek was driving along Interstate 70 when he attempted to shoot down a vehicle near Ogallah.
+The driver of the vehicle, Walter Wright of Colorado, and his four other passengers, including his brother Robert, sustained no injuries and reported the incident.
+Evidently, two weeks later police arrested Nemechek and he was identified by witnesses.
+He pleaded not guilty and a trial was scheduled for September.
+Nemechek was held on $20,000 bond which he posted.

-On June 30, 1976, Nemechek abducted 20-year-old University of Kansas student Carla Baker while Baker was taking a bike ride.
+On June 30, Nemechek abducted 20-year-old University of Kansas student Carla Baker in Hays.
 Having forced her into his truck, he proceeded to drive to a secluded area where he proceeded to rape, beat, stab, and fight with her until she died.
 He left her body in a wheat field.
-The next day, Baker's father Dick Baker discovered his daughter's bike.
-Finding no signs of her, Dick reported Carla missing.
+The next day, Baker's father Dick Baker discovered his daughter's bike, but finding no signs of her he reported Carla missing.
 Days later, around 100 local volunteers took part in a search to find Carla, in which they scoured local wooded areas for clues, but none were found.
-Her body was found on September 21.
-On August 21, Nemechek abducted 16-year-old Ellis High School cheerleader Paula Fabrizius.
-He drove her to a secluded area near Pawnee Rock, where he raped and stabbed her to death.
+Her body would be found on September 21.

+On August 21, Nemechek abducted 16-year-old Paula Fabrizius, an Ellis High School student and Rangerette.
+He drove her to a secluded area near Castle Rock, where he raped and stabbed her to death.
 He then mutilated her body, and it was found the next day by a group of motorcyclists.